 This prospectus supplement and the accompanying prospectus relate to an Exempt Offer in accordance with the Offered Securities Rules of the Dubai Financial Services Authority, or DFSA.
 This prospectus supplement and the accompanying prospectus are intended for distribution only to persons of a type specified in the Offered Securities Rules of the DFSA.
 It must not be delivered to, or relied on by, any other person.
 The DFSA has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
-The DFSA has not approved this prospectus supplement and the accompanying prospectus nor taken steps to verify the information set forth herein and has no responsibility for the prospectus supplement and the accompanying prospectus.
-The shares to which this prospectus supplement and the accompanying prospectus relate may be illiquid and/or subject to restrictions on their resale.
-Prospective purchasers of the shares offered should conduct their own due diligence on the shares.
-If you do not understand the contents of this prospectus supplement and the accompanying prospectus contents of this prospective purchasers of the shares offered should conduct their own due diligence on the shares.
-If you do not understand the contents of this prospectus supplement and the accompanying pro
+The DFSA has not approved this prospectus supplement and the accompanying prospectus.
+The notes to which this prospectus supplement and the accompanying prospectus.
+The notes to which this prospect to restrictions on their resale.
+Prospective purchasers of the notes offered should conduct their own due diligence on the notes.
+If you do not understand the accompanying prospectus you should consult an authorized financial advisor.